Fiat 1800 and 2100: Fiat 1800 (1959–1968)

 The Fiat 1800 was introduced as a four-door sedan at the 1959 Geneva Salon.
 A few months later, the five-door Familiare (Station Wagon) was added to the lineup, one of a very limited number of factory offerings in this class in Europe at the time.
 The 1800 model had a six-cylinder in-line engine of 1795 cc and a power output of 75 hp-metric delivered through a 4-speed manual transmission.
 Its maximum speed was, depending on the version, 137-142 km/h.
 This version was replaced in 1961 with the 1800 model B: the engine output was now 86 hp-metric, delivering a top speed of 143 km/h or 146 km/h.
 The 1800 B also benefitted from disc brakes on all four wheels, replacing the four brake drums.
 Further, an automatic clutch became available.

 Fiat 2100 (1959–1961)

 The 2100 was a version with a bigger 2054 cc six-cylinder engine.
 Bore and stroke are 77.0x73.5 mm.
-In autumn 1959, the 2100 Speciale was introduced with a lengthened wheelbase and different front grille.
-The Speciale was typically used by diplomats and for other representational purposes.
-Carrozzeria Francis Lombardi built a longer stretched version, but this could seat seven and was mainly intended for taxi use, although a limousine version called "President" was also available, mainly purchased by the Italian and Vatican states.
+In autumn 1959, the 2100 Speciale was introduced with a 16 cm bigger overall length, and a different front grille with horizontal crossbars and twin headlights.
+It was typically used by diplomats and for other representational purposes.
+This version received the slightly shorter gearing from the 2100 Familiare and was also meant to receive a more powerful engine.
+Not many were built, but Carrozzeria Francis Lombardi ended up building a longer stretched version which could seat seven, mainly intended for taxi use – although a limousine version called "President" was also available from Lombardi, mainly purchased by the Italian and Vatican states.

+It was Fiat's first large luxury car with a displacement of over 2 litres since the Fiat 2800 of the 1940s.
 The 2100 was discontinued in Italy during 1961, when the Fiat 2300 became available.